geoSkogen/equips/README.txt

 Add shortcode options page for custom geoblock settings--DONE!

 3)
-Upgrade global namespace use to OOP protocol--IN PROGRESS!
+Upgrade global namespace use to OOP protocol--MOSTLY DONE--eq_store is global

 4)
---need a solution to redundant incrementing shortcode handler functions with hard-coded data.
-The shortcode handler function is called by a string argument to add_shortcode('shortcode', 'handler'), but it does not accept an argument itself;
-an ordinary workaround is to write an anonymous function into the second argument to add_shortcode('shortcode' function () { .. etc ...}) assign a value to a variable outside the handler's scope and allow it to inherit the value -- but because the handler is a callback, that would be an even worse design, because there would be no guarantee that the value assigned when the caller function was called would persist until the callback function executed.
-If only a variable and an anonymous function are being injected into the arguments to add_shortcode(), then the result is a handler that doesn't know its own shortcode, because it's being invoked outside of the procedure that created it.
+Add dependencies - stylesheet enqueue for fonts awesome and custom footer.

 5)
+Solve to redundant incrementing shortcode handler functions with hard-coded data--DONE!

+6)
-Flexible form with as many entry fields as the user requires - depends on resolution of issues 1 & 2.
+Flexible form with as many entry fields as the user requires!--NEXT

+7)
+Fix broken path to global database in multisite install environment.